UCF-SST-Lab/AICity-2024-Track2-CVPRW/README.md

 # Enhancing Traffic Safety with Parallel Dense Video Captioning for End-to-End Event Analysis

-This repository contains code to reproduce the results for our paper Enhancing Traffic Safety with Parallel Dense Video Captioning for End-to-End Event Analysis (CVPRW 2024)
+This repository contains code to reproduce the results for our paper Enhancing Traffic Safety with Parallel Dense Video Captioning for End-to-End Event Analysis (CVPRW 2024 AICity Track2)

 **Table of Contents:**